albertovpd/big-query-data-science/notes_bigquery-data_studio/bigquery-notes.md

 # JOIN

+You can join all tables you want

-- left join :   take all from the left table and select the common of the right table
+- left join :   take all from the left table and select the common of the right table.
+FROM <table1> LEFT JOIN <table2>... so the left one is the 1st
 - right join    :   goddamn the same
 - inner join    :   commons to both
 - you must put an alias to the table you're using like the following: (the table alias are "m" and "a", without writing "as" or whatever)